zonemaster/zonemaster/docs/specifications/tests/Methods.md

    [out-of-bailiwick] name server name in *NS Set* is linked to an empty set of IP addresses.

-2. If *Test Type* is "undelegated test" then fetch name server name and IP address or addresses using method [Get-Undel-Data] ("Undelegated Data").
+2. If *Test Type* is "undelegated test", then fetch name server name and IP address or addresses using method [Get-Undel-Data] ("Undelegated Data").

 3. For each [out-of-bailiwick] the name server name ("Name") in *NS Set* do:

-   1. If *Test Type* is "undelegated test" and  if the *Name* has IP address specification (IPv4 or IPv6) in *Undelegated Data*
+   1. If *Test Type* is "undelegated test" and if the *Name* has IP address specification (IPv4 or IPv6) in *Undelegated Data*,
       then:
       1. Add the address or addresses to *Name Servers* for *Name*.
       2. Go to next server name server name.